drocheam/optrace/docs/source/usage/convolve.rst

 **Halo**

-A halo consists of a central gaussian and annular gaussian function around :math:`r`.
+A halo is modelled as a central Gaussian and annular Gaussian function around :math:`r`.
-:math:`\sigma_1, \sigma_2` describe the standard deviations of the gaussians.
+:math:`\sigma_1, \sigma_2` describe the standard deviations of both.
 :math:`a` describes the intensity of the ring.

 .. math::

    I_{\sigma_1, \sigma_2, d}(x, y) = \exp \left(  \frac{-x^2 - y^2}{2 \sigma_1^2}\right) +  a \exp \left(  \frac{-\left(\sqrt{x^2 + y^2} - r\right)^2}{2 \sigma_2^2}\right)

-A halo consists of a center gaussian with :python:`sig1` and intensity 1, as well as a ring at :math:`r` with standard deviation :python:`sig2` with intensity :math:`a`.

 .. testcode::